 $1000 Invested In This Stock 15 Years Ago Would Be Worth This Much

-Apple (NASDAQ:AAPL) has outperformed the market over the past 15 years by 22.47% on an annualized basis.
+Mastercard (NYSE:MA) has outperformed the market over the past 15 years by 18.53% on an annualized basis.

-Buying $1,000 In AAPL: 15 years ago, an investor could have purchased 321.62 shares of Apple at the time with $1,000.
-This investment in AAPL would have produced an average annual return of 30.08%.
-Currently, Apple has a market capitalization of $2.57 trillion.
+Buying $1,000 In MA: 15 years ago, an investor could have purchased 100.28 shares of Mastercard at the time with $1,000.
+This investment in MA would have produced an average annual return of 26.33%.
+Currently, Mastercard has a market capitalization of $334.83 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.